bindiyakamal/Sales-Finance-Analytics/README.md

 # Sales-Finance-Analytics-Excel

 ## **Project Description:**
-The Sales-Finance-Analytics project is a comprehensive analysis of sales and financial data utilizing advanced tools such as M.S Excel, Power Query and Power Pivot.
-Through meticulous data extraction, transformation, and Visualization , this project provides valuable insights into various aspects of sales performance, market trends, and financial metrics:bar_chart:.
+The Sales-Finance-Analytics project is a comprehensive analysis of sales and financial data.
+I have  utilized advanced tools such as M.S Excel, Power Query and Power Pivot, these help me turn complicated data into easy-to-understand insights.
+I've looked at things like how well customers are buying, how AtliQ sales compare to targets, which countries are doing the best, and even how new products are performing.I also checked  how much money is coming in and going out each month.
+This helps me see which months are bringing in the most profit and which ones might need some extra attention.

 ### **Key Features and Insights:** 💡:chart_with_upwards_trend:

+Sales Analytics:

 :eight_spoked_asterisk:**Customer Sales Performance:**  I have gained a deep understanding of customer buying behavior and have also identified the top-performing clients and opportunities for AtliQ Hardware's targeted strategies:dart:.

 :eight_pointed_black_star:**Market Performance vs Sales Target:** By comparing actual sales performance against predefined targets, enabled an effective performance of tracking and informed decision-making.

-:eight_spoked_asterisk:**Top 5 Countries:** I was able to discover the top-performing countries contributing significantly to sales, aiding in resource allocation and strategic focus.
+:eight_spoked_asterisk:**Top 5 Countries:** Discovered the top-performing countries of the AtliQ Hardware company in 2021.

-:eight_pointed_black_star:**New Products Analysis:** I was able to Highlights the success of new product launches , identifying areas for improvement and innovation.
+:eight_pointed_black_star:**New Products Analysis:** I was able to Highlight the success of the new product launches of the AtilQ company in 2021 and also identify areas for improvement and innovation.

-:eight_spoked_asterisk:**Product Analysis (Top and Bottom 5, Top 10):** I have identified the highest and lowest performing products in Atliq Harwares Company.
+:eight_spoked_asterisk:**Product Analysis (Top and Bottom 5, Top 10):** I have identified the highest and lowest-performing products in the AtliQ Hardware Company.
 Also enabled data-driven inventory management and marketing strategies.

-:eight_pointed_black_star:**Profit & Loss by Markets:** With the help of Visualized profit and loss figures across different markets, facilitated market-specific financial planning.

-:eight_spoked_asterisk:**Profit & Loss by Months:** I have understand the monthly revenue trends , enabling proactive decision-making based on seasonal variations.

-:eight_pointed_black_star:**Gross Margin Percentage by Quarters:** After Analyzing the gross margin trends over quarters, identified the opportunities for cost optimization and revenue enhancement.

-:eight_spoked_asterisk:**Division Level Report:** Obtained a comprehensive overview of sales and financial data broken down by divisions, allowing for targeted division-specific strategies:dart:.
+:eight_pointed_black_star:**Division Level Report:** Obtained a comprehensive overview of sales data broken down by divisions, allowing for targeted division-specific strategies:dart:.

+Finanace Analytics:

+:eight_spoked_asterisk:**Profit & Loss by Markets:** I have looked into data from different markets where the Atliq company sells its products or services and was able to find out  which markets are the most profitable.This information can guide decisions about where to invest more resources and where to make changes.

+:eight_pointed_black_star:**Profit & Loss by Months:** Gathered all the financial numbers and organized them by month.This gave me a clear picture of which months were really good for the business and which ones weren't as great for AtliQ Hardware Company.

+:eight_spoked_asterisk:**Gross Margin Percentage by Quarters:** By focusing on how much the company earned from sales and then subtracted all the expenses related to those sales.
+This gave me a percentage that shows how much profit the company keeps out of every rupees it makes.

-:eight_pointed_black_star:**Profit & Loss by Fiscal Year:** Evaluated the profit and loss trends across fiscal years, aiding long-term financial planning and goal setting.
+:eight_pointed_black_star:**Profit & Loss by Fiscal Year:** Evaluated all the financial data for each year .
+This gave me a clear idea of whether the company is making more money than it's spending.Understanding the profit and loss for the entire year helps the company to plan ahead.

 ### **Technologies Used:**